 Dana, we explained it here, in a little commentary we like to call The Book of Hot Stampers.

-We give out no stamper numbers, no information about cutting engineers as a rule, although we do break that rule from time to time.
+We give out little in the way of stamper numbers, no information about cutting engineers as a rule, although we do break that rule from time to time.
 Here is an excerpt of a listing for Rock of Ages from way back when:

 What We Thought We Knew

-In 2006 we put up a copy with with what we implied were Hot Stampers (before we were using the term regularly) on at least one side:
+In 2006 we put up a copy with with what we implied were Hot Stampers (before we were using the term consistently) on at least one side:

 Side One sounds tonally right on the money!
 This is as good as it gets… Robert Ludwig mastered all of the originals of these albums, but some of them have bad vinyl and don’t sound correct.

 I only played side one of the album, so I can’t speak for the other sides, but what I heard was sound about as good as I think this album can have.